Information For Parents & Families

 Fraternities and sororities operate under a self-governance model with the belief that it is a growth opportunity for students, who can learn, develop, and mature through these leadership opportunities by overseeing their own operations.
 However, to increase the safety for members and others on campus, the College also provides oversight and standards, which include College oversight of the fraternity and sorority organizational misconduct and disciplinary process.
 Other measures include strict social restrictions and monitoring the registration of all chapter events.

 The Interfraternity Council (IFC) and Linfield Panhellenic Council (LPC) both serve as the governing bodies for fraternity and sorority chapters on campus, helping to unify and oversee the groups, and serve as a link to campus, community, and College administration.
-Fraternities and sororities at Linfield College, as at most colleges and universities in the U.S., are considered private, independent, social entities that freely associate and determine their own membership.
+Fraternities and sororities at Linfield University, as at most colleges and universities in the U.S., are considered private, independent, social entities that freely associate and determine their own membership.
 Individual chapters elect officers to manage the day-to-day operations of the organization.
 These officers are assisted by alumni chosen by the chapters, who act as advisors.
 In cases where there are fraternity houses, those dwellings are located off campus and are generally privately owned by the fraternity’s alumni board or other third-party landlord.
 Each non-local chapter also is responsible to its Inter/national organization, which offers support, advice, and direction through paid professional staff and regional volunteers.
-The professional staff in Linfield College’s Office of Fraternity and Sorority Life serve as advisors to the two governing councils and serve as the primary contacts with the College for the fraternity and sorority community.
+The professional staff in Linfield University’s Office of Fraternity and Sorority Life serve as advisors to the two governing councils and serve as the primary contacts with the College for the fraternity and sorority community.

 How will my student benefit from joining a fraternity or sorority?

-Sororities and fraternities have a rich history at Linfield College dating back to the early 1900s.
+Sororities and fraternities have a rich history at Linfield University dating back to the early 1900s.
 These organizations are rooted in founding principles that foster academic achievement, student involvement, community service, and life-long friendships.
 Fraternities and sororities are groups of men and women who come together to form a personal network of individuals with similar values, interests, and a mutual pursuit of a well-rounded college education.
 Advantages include:

 - A support group to help make the adjustment to college easier